Smithsonian/globus-docs/docs/index.md

     ---

     New to Globus?
 Start here.
-Learn to log in, navigate, and transfer files.
+Log in, navigate, and transfer files.

     [:octicons-arrow-right-24: Get started](guide1-globus-basics.md)